 - Answers that don’t demonstrate your understanding or knowledge of what the employer needs: The employer like to know that you are really interested in this job.
 So let your answer demonstrate your knowledge of the company.

-How to answer ‘ Why do you want to work here?’
+How to answer ‘Why do you want to work here?’ (with strong example angles)

 Once you have prepared yourself by getting all the information you need.
 You can tailor your skill to match what the employer needs.
 Don’t be insincere, but do demonstrate both your interest and your knowledge about the company and job post.
-You can answer by talking about
+You can answer by talking about a few proven angles below, choosing the ones most relevant to the role.

-The reputation of the employer’s products, for example:
+The reputation of the employer’s products

 “I have used your products for years, and I am very impressed with the innovations and consistent concern for helping your customers learn how to use them effectively.
 With the high quality of your products, marketing them almost feels like a public service.
 I would enjoy helping you to continue to innovate and to increase your market share.”

-The employer’s reputation as an employer, for example:
+The employer’s reputation as an employer

 ‘This company is a great place to work.
 You place a high value on your employees and encourage them to learn, grow, and innovate inside the company.
 This makes that employees work happily for many years, far more than the average duration with one employer.
 And, the high quality of your products and services proves your high employee satisfaction, which is not surprising.
 Because of this, the stockholders, employees, and customers will all satisfied and happy, and I would be very happy to be part of this organization.”

-The reputation of the company, for example:
+The reputation of the company (mission and impact)

 “In this time of global warming, I was particularly impressed by your company’s commitment to providing funding to help the environment.
 This is the kind of company with a social conscience that I want to work with.”